TERA rifle: History and development

-Before the Pacific War, Japanese paratroopers only carried a Type 94 pistol and three hand grenades when jumping off their planes.
-The length of the Type 38 and Type 99 rifles made them impractical to be carried during deployment, so they were separately dropped in containers with their ammunition.
+Before the Pacific War, Japanese paratroopers only carried a Type 94 pistol and three hand grenades when jumping out of planes.
+The length of the Type 38 and Type 99 rifles made them impractical to carry during deployment, so they were separately dropped in containers with their ammunition.
 The paratroopers often had difficulty locating and retrieving their rifles, forcing them to attack with only pistols, grenades, and whatever enemy weapons they could capture.

 Development of dedicated paratrooper rifles were conducted by the 1st Laboratory of the 1st Army Technical Research Institute, which presented two different prototypes: the Type 100, which was designed to be carried broken down by a descending parachutist, and the Type 1 rifle, which could be carried with the buttstock folded.

 While a handful of these prototypes were acquired by the IJA, neither were used during the Battle of Palembang, resulting in many rifles and heavier weapons of the IJA airborne forces being lost (a similar problem faced by German paratroopers during the Battle of Crete), and a renewed interest in developing a purpose-built paratrooper rifle.

-In-mid 1942, the 1st Laboratory developed a practical take-down design based on the Type 100, but instead of using an interrupted screw, the detachable barrel was held in place with a tapered wedge.
+In mid-1942, the 1st Laboratory developed a practical take-down design based on the Type 100, but instead of using an interrupted screw, the detachable barrel was held in place with a tapered wedge.
 Tests conducted by the Futsu Proving Ground in October 1942 were satisfactory, and after a few tweaks, the Type 2 paratrooper rifle was officially adopted in May 1943.

-The Toriimatsu factory of the Nagoya Arsenal built around 21,500 Type 2 rifles according to Ness, while Dabbs gives a figure of approximately 21,200 rifles.
-On the other hand, Harriman gives a figure of roughly 19,000 rifles produced in total.
+According to various sources, the Toriimatsu factory of the Nagoya Arsenal built around 19,000–22,000 of the rifles.

 Some rifles were used during the Battle of Leyte, though significant Japanese airborne operations ceased by the time the Type 2 entered production.
-Many, if not, most of the surviving TERA rifles today were captured by American forces in Leyte.
+Many, if not, most of the surviving TERA rifles were captured by American forces in Leyte.

 Variants

 Type 100

 The Type 100 was modified from the Type 99 rifle.
 The rifle features an interrupted screw between the barrel and the receiver, allowing both parts to be joined and separated by a 90° turn.
 The bolt handle was also detachable.
 The broken-down rifle could be carried in bags strapped to the paratrooper's legs.
-The rifle was not put into mass production due the locking mechanism being deemed as inadequate.
+The rifle was not put into mass production since the locking mechanism was deemed as inadequate.

-The Nagoya arsenal built a few hundred rifles for the IJA and IJN airborne forces.
-According to Harriman, approximately 500 rifles were made in total.
+The Nagoya Arsenal built a few hundred rifles for the IJA and IJN airborne forces.
+Approximately 500 rifles were made in total.